 - Monitors the responsiveness of the health and disability system to the needs of older people.

 - Analyses emerging issues and reports on improvements in the aged-care sector.

-- advocate on behalf of consumers and their whānau for better services, and support the Government’s commitment to Te Tiriti o Waitangi.
+- Supports the Government’s commitment to Te Tiriti o Waitangi.

 The Aged Care Commissioner does not have responsibility for issues such as family violence (eg, elder abuse), housing, or retirement income, but does work with agencies who are involved in this work to ensure that older people have access to support.